Esquivel-P/IT-LABS/it-support-ticketing-lab/README.md

 - Documentation & knowledge management
 - Customer service & clear communication

-## Future Improvements (Optional)
-- Add automation (PowerShell scripts for common tasks)
-- Integrate with a self-hosted ticketing system (osTicket / FreeScout)
-- Expand KB with more advanced scenarios
-- Add metrics/reporting examples from Spiceworks

 ---

 **Created as part of my IT Homelab portfolio**
 Ready for IT Support / Help Desk / Desktop Support positions.

-Feel free to reach out if you'd like to see the full KB articles or more details!